Valuation Act: Implementation

 The law amended the Interstate Commerce Act of 1887 and required the ICC to organize a Bureau of Valuation in order to undertake the assessments.
 The ICC formulated a set of procedural and reporting standards for the valuation process, and then permitted the individual railroads to complete the valuation under the nominal supervision of an ICC administration.
+In 1914 Prouty resigned from his Commissioner post at the ICC to serve as the first Valuation Bureau Chairman.

 Although the original intent of the Valuation Act was to prepare a one-time assessment of railroad assets, subsequent legislation had the effect of prolonging the process.
 The Esch-Cummins Act of 1920 expanded the ICC's rate-setting responsibilities, and the agency in turn required updated valuation data from the railroads.
 The enlarged process led to a major increase in ICC staff, and the valuations continued for almost 20 years.
-The valuation process turned out to be of limited use in helping the ICC set rates fairly.

 Congress passed a minor amendment to the law in 1922.

 Aftermath

-Prouty resigned from his Commissioner post at the ICC to serve as the first Valuation Bureau Chairman.
-Lane resigned to become Secretary of the Interior in the Woodrow Wilson administration.
+The valuation process turned out to be of limited use in helping the ICC set rates fairly.